 Bullish rectangle and bearish rectangle patterns

 Triangle patterns are a commonly used continuation pattern by technical analysts.
 There are three variations of triangle patterns and they are all important to learn because they can help identify the continuation of a bullish or bearish market.
 They are symmetrical triangles, ascending triangles, and descending triangles.

 The triangle begins forming with its widest point, and as the market keeps moving sideways the range of trading narrows, completing the full formation of the triangle at its apex.
 This chart pattern is often described as a horizontal trading pattern and is similar to wedges and pennants, where bullish or bearish movement can signal a continuation or reversal of the previous trend direction.

 Ascending triangle: The ascending triangle typically breaks out in the same direction as the trend was going just prior to where the triangle formed.

-Descending triangle: The descending triangle shows traders that the demand for an asset is weakening as the price breaks below the low support levels, with downward momentum like to continue.
+Descending triangle: The descending triangle shows traders that the demand for an asset is weakening as the price breaks below the low support levels, with downward momentum likely to continue.

 Symmetrical triangle: The symmetrical triangle continuation pattern shows a consolidation period before the price sees a breakout or breakdown, starting a new bullish or bearish trend.